 Related: How To Use A Meal Planning Template

-There are weekly templates and monthly templates for you to choose from.
+It doesn't really matter which template you use as long as it's helping you get where you want to go.
 Find a format that looks like something you can stick with.
-Maybe it’s one of the dinner-only meal planning templates, or maybe it’s the three meal template WITH a grocery list.
+Maybe it's one of the dinner-only meal planning templates, or maybe it's the three meal template WITH a grocery list.

 If you're a DIY-er, or craft lover, grab a chalkboard, white board, or anything you can think of and create a space to keep track of your weekly meals.
 Here are a few DIY meal planning template ideas to get your creative juices flowing.